manaknight/php_task_2/README.md

 6. Make a class called Model_builder.php with function build.
 In consturctor read configuration file and save as private variable.
 7. In build function, loop through models and do the following:
 - create view page where we have a form to add model
-- create a flightphp api that takes the form input from the view page and save it into database
+- model file that wraps around redbeanphp and does db processing 8.Make a class called Controller_builder.php with function build.
+In consturctor read configuration file and save as private variable.
-- model file that wraps around redbeanphp and does db processing
+- create a flightphp post request and save it to the database
-8. Make sure the code is organized well.
+9. Make sure the code is organized well.
 Follow the builder design pattern.
+There needs to be spaces between operators and variables.
+Don't be lazy about this.
-9. This need to be done today
+10. This need to be done today

 Example